 Excise tax is implemented on specific products or services such as fuel, tobacco, alcohol, etc. The customers do not have to pay the tax directly; rather, than for the producers or suppliers, but they then apply it to the product price.

-The excise tax is imposed on specific products to discourage the buyers from discontinuing their purchase.
+The excise tax is imposed on specific products to discourage the buyers from discontinuing their purchases.
 The excise taxes are paid at the point of sales just like a sales tax, but excise taxes differ from sales as these are applied on specific goods and services only.

 The Excise tax is taken as a percentage of the total cost for goods or services or taken as a fixed amount.
 For example, an excise tax on a vehicle will be applied as a percentage taken for its total cost, and an excise tax on tobacco will be taken as a fixed amount.

 - Deeper Definition of Excise tax